lordthorzonus/yii2-monolog/README.md

 ```

 ## Configuration
-Configure the `leinonen\Yii2Monolog\MonologTarget` as a Log target in your application config.
+Configure the `leinonen\Yii2Monolog\Yii2Monolog` as a bootstrapped component in your application config.

-Example configuration with a basic StreamHandler and a UidProcessor:
+Example configuration of one log channel called `myLoggerChannel` with a basic StreamHandler and a UidProcessor:
 ```php
 use leinonen\Yii2Monolog\MonologTarget;
 use Monolog\Handler\StreamHandler;